 Patagonia Women's Centered Crops

-These tights wick moisture and dry quickly to keep you looking and feeling great on the trail or the mat.
-Stretchy and cropped so you can see your feet while practicing yoga.
+Stretchy and cropped so you can see your feet, these tights are perfect for yoga, wick moisture and dry quickly to keep you looking and feeling great from the trail to the mat.
 Fair Trade Certified™ sewn.

 - High-performance, stretchy recycled polyester/spandex knit fabric provides a compression fit; wicks fast, dries quickly and feels soft; Fair Trade Certified™ sewn